What is the Treehouse?

 What happens at the Treehouse?

-Each day consists of a five hour session with client driven activities and a light meal.
-Activities vary depending on individual & group interest.
+Each day consists of client driven activities and a light meal.
+Activities vary depending on individual and group interest.
 We have access to a wide range of resources and are always willing to try new things.

 How is the the Treehouse different?